RE-ELECT Kevin Hanson

 Bragg Creek, Elbow Valley and Springbank each serve as model examples of the variety of rural lifestyle communities that are available in our Region.

-As a long time resident of Rocky View County I am passionate about protecting and enhancing our lifestyle choices by leveraging the advantages of our rural character.
-And doing so while w
+As a long-time resident of Rocky View County, I am committed to protecting and enhancing our lifestyle choices.

 Bragg Creek, Elbow Valley and Springbank each serve as model examples of the variety of rural lifestyle communities that are available in our Region.